 From humble beginnings, Glenn Family Foundation's founder Sir Owen Glenn's entrepreneurial spirit and business acumen have made him an internationally-recognised leader in the logistics industry as well as an inspiration to others.
-Having sold OTS Logistics, the company that he founded, Sir Owen is now focusing on other interests, including his philanthropic endeavours.
+Having always been involved in charitable giving, once Sir Owen sold OTS Logistics, the company that he founded, he began to focus on other interests, including his philanthropic endeavours.

 Between 1969 and 1975 Sir Owen established McGregor Squire Air Services (MSAS), a pioneer of full-service freight forwarding, for the Owen and Squire Groups.

 In 1978, he formed Direct Container Lines (DCL) which soon became the second largest exporter of goods in the USA.
 Three years later he set up NACA Logistics, now one of the world’s largest freight forwarding conglomerates.

 Sir Owen completed Harvard University’s Owner President Management Program in 1990, expanding his thinking about negotiations, customer communications and technology.

 As the Chairman of the OTS Logistics Group, Sir Owen's vision of creating a truly integrated global transport conglomerate was realised.

 Although he spends much of his time overseas, Sir Owen still regards himself as a New Zealander.
 In 2005, Sir Owen contributed NZ$7.5 million to The University of Auckland Business School.
 This was a landmark philanthropic contribution in New Zealand education, believed to be the largest private donation in New Zealand educational history, in recognition of which the University named the iconic building in which the School is housed, the Owen G Glenn Building.
 Shortly after this, Sir Owen donated an additional NZ$500,000 to establish the Barry Spicer and Owen G Glen PhD Scholarships.